saiganesh1804/microsoft_analysis.sql/README.md

 19Q.  select all sales person target whose name is starting with "r" and are atleast 3 characters in length.

 20Q.
 Give the Product,name,created_on,amount when status_reason is active.

+21Q.
+Retrive the monthly target and yearly target from sales person target where full name is "David love".
+(PL sql).